Existence of BV solution for the Euler-Poisson system in one dimension with large initial data: Abstract

 \section{Abstract}

-This paper deals with the global existence of BV solution for the Euler-Poisson system endowed with a $\gamma$ pressure law.
-More precisely, we prove the existence of almost global weak solution in the $BV$ framework with arbitrary large initial data when $\gamma=1+2\e$ satisfies a smallness condition.
+This paper deals with the existence of BV solution for the Euler-Poisson system endowed with a $\gamma$ pressure law.
+More precisely, we prove the existence of weak solution in the BV framework with arbitrary large initial data when $\gamma=1+2\e$ satisfies a smallness condition.
 We use the Glimm scheme combined with a splitting method as introduced in [Poupaud, Rascle and Vila, J. Differential Equations, 1995].
 Existence of BV solution of 1-D isentropic Euler equation for large data and $\ga=1+2\e$ is proved in [Nishida and Smoller, Comm.
 Pure Appl.
 Math, 1973].
-Due to the presence of electric field, the difficulty arises while controlling the Glimm functional for Euler-Poisson system.
-It requires to extend in a fine way the study of the wave interactions.
+Due to the presence of electric field, the difficulty arises while controlling the Glimm functional for the Euler-Poisson system.
+It requires a subtle study of wave interaction.
+In the later part of this article, we discuss the initial-boundary value problem for the Euler-Poisson system.
+We prove the existence of $BV$ solution for the initial-boundary value problem with large initial and boundary data.
+By an explicit example, we also show ill-posedness of initial-boundary value problem for the isentropic Euler equation.